Lumavate-Team/documentation/docs/2-development.rst

       The component-set Add Version page allows users to add CSS using the CSS Include section.

-    #.
+   a.
 Click the + button by the CSS Includes header located in the fourth section of the Add Version form.
 This will create a new CSS
       variable field.

-    #.
+   b.
 Add your CSS variables to the CSS Include field.

    .. warning::
 	  Any error in the Direct Include, CSS Include, or Environment Variables fields will cause a tool to error when starting up.